Can-Am Crown International Sled Dog Race

-The Can-Am Crown is an international sled dog race held annually in Fort Kent, Maine, and usually takes place the first Saturday in March (which is also the day the Iditarod Trail begins).
-The organization was founded on October 16, 1992 as a non-profit corporation for the purpose of establishing a long-distance sled dog race.
+The Can-Am Crown is an international sled dog race held annually in Fort Kent, Maine, and it usually takes place the first Saturday in March (which is also the day the Iditarod Trail begins).
+It is run by the Can-Am Crown organization, which was founded on October 16, 1992, as a non-profit corporation for the purpose of establishing a long-distance sled dog race.

 History

 The first Can-Am Crown 250-mile race began on Tuesday, February 16, 1993.
 Nine teams from Maine, Ontario, Quebec, and New Brunswick competed in that race.
 In 1994 sixteen teams competed in the 250-mile race and eleven in the newly introduced 60-mile race.
 In 1997 a 30-mile race was added to the itinerary.
 That same year, the first Saturday in March was established as the official start date for all three races.

 The directors set a limit of 30 teams in each race due to the popularity the races had gained.
 The limit was reached in 2005.

 The 2021 race was cancelled due to the COVID-19 pandemic and the 2024 race was cancelled due to warm temperatures and associated poor snow conditions.